— COMMISSIONS

 When you look at the finished piece, it should feel like them.

-"A memorial portrait honors a life that mattered."
+"A memorial portrait honors your relationship."

 MEMORIAL PET PORTRAITS